greenelab/deep-review/sections/02_intro.md

 interesting in its own right [@doi:10.1103/RevModPhys.34.135].
 In neural networks, inputs are fed into a hidden layer, which feeds into one or more hidden layers, which eventually produce an output layer.
-Each layer consists of a set of nodes, usually called "features" or "units," which are connected via edges to the immediately earlier and the immediately deeper layer.
+A layer consists of a set of nodes, usually called "features" or "units," which are connected via edges to the immediately earlier and the immediately deeper layers.
 The neural networks
 used for deep learning have multiple hidden layers.
 Each layer essentially performs feature construction for the layers before it.
 The training process